MirRaonaq/AndroidBots/README.md

 4. Ability to use within a group instead of location.
 For example to only share location of food or item within a dorm hall.

-5. Able to quicly sell food or items for cash.
+5. Able to quickly sell food or items for cash.